Ojos del Salado

 Nevado Ojos del Salado is a dormant complex volcano in the Andes on the Argentina–Chile border.
 It is the highest volcano on Earth and the highest peak in Chile.
-The upper reaches of Ojos del Salado consist of several overlapping lava domes, lava flows and volcanic craters, with an only sparse ice cover.
+The upper reaches of Ojos del Salado consist of several overlapping lava domes, lava flows and volcanic craters, with sparse ice cover.
 The complex extends over an area of 70–160 km2 and its highest summit reaches an altitude of 6893 m above sea level.
 Numerous other volcanoes rise around Ojos del Salado.

-Due to its location near the Arid Diagonal of South America, the mountain has extremely dry conditions, which prevent the formation of glaciers and a permanent snow cover.
+Being close to the Arid Diagonal of South America, the mountain has extremely dry conditions, which prevent the formation of substantial glaciers and a permanent snow cover.
 Despite the arid climate, there is a permanent crater lake about 100 m in diameter at an elevation of 6480 m-6500 m within the summit crater and east of the main summit.
 This is the highest lake of any kind in the world.
 Owing to its altitude and the desiccated climate, the mountain lacks vegetation.

 Ojos del Salado was volcanically active during the Pleistocene and Holocene, during which it mainly produced lava flows.
 Activity was in two phases and a depression or caldera formed in the course of its growth.
 The volcano was also impacted by eruptions of its neighbour to the west, Nevado Tres Cruces.
 The last eruption occurred around 750 CE; steam emissions observed in November 1993 may have constituted another eruptive event.